More than a place to relax, this backyard has become a completely functional room in itself - an entertainer’s dream.

 What they most desired was a space to enjoy while barbecuing and entertaining with friends.
 They wanted the area to feel like an extended part of their home.
 But it was likewise important for it to require little maintenance.

-Put in touch with Thelma Meyer, their local Landscaping Specialist, they arranged with her a briefing meeting to discuss the project.
+Put in touch with Thelma Meyer, their local Landscaping Consultant, they arranged with her a briefing meeting to discuss the project.
 Here, the homeowners had the opportunity to explain their ideas and wants thoroughly - an essential step in every successful landscaping project.

 Establishing the concept & design